 Normally, our bodies produce insulin in our pancreas. that insulin will then act as the door into the cells.

-  In type 1 diabetic their immune system attacks and kills the betas cells that produce insulin-making them unable to produce insulin.
+In type 1 diabetes, the immune system attacks and kills the beta cells that produce insulin-making them unable to produce insulin.

 Type 2 diabetics are unable to use insulin effectively.

 In both cases, the glucose is unable to enter the cells and be used for energy causing it to build up in the blood causing high blood sugars.

 Over time high blood sugars can cause damage to blood vessels, nerves, and organs,